shobrook/syntaxis/README.md

 #### `get_freq_map(nodes=[])`

-Returns a dictionary mapping node types to their no. of occurences in the AST. `nodes` is a list of nodes to retrieve, but is an optional parameter.
+Returns a dictionary mapping node types to their frequency of occurence in the AST. `nodes` is a list of nodes to retrieve, but is an optional parameter.
 By default, `get_freq_map()` will return a dictionary containing all node types in the tree and their frequences.

 For example, the following code counts the number of `while` and `for` loops used in your AST.